Yes No Share to Facebook

 Conclusion

 A Plaintiff (or Defendant within a counterclaim) is required to mitigate by taking reasonable steps to keep losses at a minimum.
 Where a Plaintiff fails to reasonably take steps to minimize losses, it is the inaction of the Plaintiff rather than the wrongdoing of the Defendant that caused such losses.
-Where failure to mitigate is alleged by the Defendant, it is the Defendant who holds the duty to prove that the Plaintiff failed to mitigate and that a reasonable opportunity to mitigate was available; furthermore, the duty upon the Plaintiff is to take reasonable steps in the effort to mitigate rather than take steps to perfectly mitigate and a Defendant is unable to use the vision of hindsight to argue what the possible opportunities to mitigate were available to the Plaintiff.
-Again, the duty is to act reasonably without expectations of perfection.
+When a Defendant to a lawsuit seeks to argue failure to mitigate as a defence strategy, the Defendant must include such an allegation with the defence pleading documents and it is the Defendant that must prove that the Plaintiff had a reasonable opportunity to mitigate the losses and failed to do so.
+However, the Plaintiff is without a requirement to mitigate perfectly and must only take such steps that are reasonable at the time that the loss is occurring rather than as may appear possible at a later date through hindsight.

 NOTE: A large number of online searches for “lawyers nearby” or “top lawyer in” frequently indicate a desire for prompt and effective legal support rather than a specific professional designation.
 In Ontario, licensed paralegals are governed by the same Law Society that regulates lawyers, granting them the authority to represent clients in specific litigation areas.
 Key elements of this role include advocacy, legal assessment, and procedural expertise.
 Woodcock Legal Services provides legal representation within its licensed framework, focusing on strategic planning, evidence preparation, and compelling advocacy, all aimed at attaining swift and advantageous outcomes for clients.